baratine/bartil/README.md

 Bartwit vs Retwis Benchmark
 ---------------------------
-For similar number of users and posts, Bartwit is very close to Retwis in performance when benchmarking `timeline.php`:
+For the same number of users and posts on `timeline.php`:

 Bartwit: 1 client **1140** requests/sec, 64 clients **2790** requests/sec

 Retwis: 1 client **1160** requests/sec, 64 clients **3570** requests/sec

-Bartwit shows that for a real world application, Bache (and in turn Baratine) performs very competitively with Redis.
-But Bache is much more extensible because it is just Java code packaged within a jar file; you can easily extend Bache with functionality that better suits your specific application.
+Bartwit shows that for a real world application, Bache (and in turn Baratine) performs very competitively versus Redis.
+The big difference is that Bache is just Java code packaged within a jar file; you can easily extend Bache with bespoke functionality that better suits your specific application.

 How is Bache Implemented
 ========================